jsun04/Ramen-ratings/README.md

 * 2.What are the top 3 countries which have high average ramen ratings?
 * 3.Do the styles of ramen noodles have any impact on the ratings?
 * 4.Do countries have a big impact on the ratings?

+There are 3 main reasons that made our team decided to do this project:

+1. Our team only know Ramen from China and Japan, so we want to explore the Ramen industry all around the world.
+2. We also want to know what are some factors that impact the ratings for different kinds of ramen.
+3. It is also nice to know if different style of ramen can also affect the ratings.

 To get a better understanding of those SMART questions above, we would like to apply hypothesis tests and simple linear regression models to to accomplish this task.